 Employees shall be granted special leave with pay in the event of death in the employee's immediate family of up to three (3) days.
 Funeral leave shall commence upon notification of death and shall terminate the day following internment.
-"Immediate family" shall be defined as spouse, father, mother, sister, brother, children, grandfather, grandmother, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandchildren and grandparents of the spouse.
+"Immediate family" shall be defined as spouse, father, mother, sister, brother, children, grandfather, grandmother, father-in-law, mother-in-law, son-in-law, daughterin-law, brother-in-law, sister-in-law, grandchildren and grandparents of the spouse.
+Further, to be eligible for use of funeral leave, the employee must attend the funeral services.

-ARTICLE FORTY-ONE

-TERM OF AGREEMENT
+ARTICLE FORTY-ONE TERM OF AGREEMENT

-This Agreement, when signed by the CITY and approved by the INTERNATIONAL PRESIDENT OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, shall become effective January 1, 1989, and shall remain in effect through December 31, 1990, and from year to year thereafter, unless sixty (60) days prior to any current expiration date, either of the parties hereto notifies the other party at interest, in writing, of its desires to amend or terminate the Agreement.
+This Agreement, when signed by the CITY and approved by the INTERNATIONAL PRESIDENT OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, shall become effective January 1, 1991, and shall remain in effect through December 31, 1993, and from year to year thereafter, unless sixty (60) days prior to any current expiration date, either of the parties hereto notifies the other party at interest, in writing, of its desires to amend or terminate the Agreement.

-IN WITNESS WHEREOF, the p arties hereto have caused these presents to be duly executed by their June , 1989. proper officials this 27th day of
+IN WITNESS WHEREOF, the parties hereto have caused these presents to be duly executed by their proper officials this 23rd day of October , 1991.

+CITY OF VINELAND

+ATTEST:

-CITY OF VINELAND LOCAL 210 OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS
+LOCAL 210 OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS

-By: Juny July By: President

-ATTEST: ATIEST:
+ATTEST:

-A second second

-City Clerk Business Manager

 NEGOTIATING COMMITTEE: NEGOTIATING COMMITTEE:

-Guyfay mond 1000

-July 11 11

-[haves ] / williams .

-Newin State S.
+Tem.
+Rose C. Adams

+ailliam 3 B511 52.

+Duy Jaymond 10-23-91 Told R Boyce

+10-23-91 allot Illigation

+Charles D Williams